Frequently Asked Questions regarding Graduate Admission

 Would it be possible for a prospective graduate student to contact a current or past student?

-The President of the Anthropology Graduate Student Association (AGSA) for this academic year (2012-13) is Feray J. Baskin.
+The President of the Anthropology Graduate Student Association (AGSA) for this academic year (2016-17) is Mackenzie Cory.
 Her email is firstname.lastname@example.org.
-Ms. Baskin will be able to answer many questions, and she can also direct you to another graduate student with similar interests to your own.
+Mr. Cory will be able to answer many questions, and he can also direct you to another graduate student with similar interests to your own.

 How do I apply for a FLAS fellowship?

 These are available through area studies centers on campus.
 Go to http://www.indiana.edu/~flas to find more information.

 For a FLAS, would I have to teach a foreign language if I earned this fellowship?

 No, for a Foreign Language Area Studies fellowship you are required to take language classes, not to teach them.